joshwood/draw-string/README.md

 connected browsers when a new drawing is created.

 ##Application URL
-The app is currently hosted [here](http://draw-string.herokuapp.com/).
+The app is currently hosted on Heroku [here](http://draw-string.herokuapp.com/).

 ##Update
 Moved original code into branch called basic-version-1.0.